-Revenues generated from the development and sale of property segment amounted to €888k compared to €229k generated in 2022.
-Despite an increase in revenues, the operating loss for this segment rose to €1.7 million (2022: operating loss of €1.1 million), primarily due to an impairment charge on inventory amounting to €1.1 million.
+Revenues generated from the development and sale of property segment amounted to €128k, a significant decrease compared to €888k generated in 2023.
+This reduction in revenue, combined with a €2 million impairment charge on inventory, contributed to a higher operating loss of €3.5 million in 2024, compared to an operating loss of €1.7 million recorded in 2023 for this segment.

-In contrast, the financial performance of the property rental and management segment improved when compared to 2022.
-Despite generating comparable revenues to the previous year, totalling €3.2 million, the segment achieved an operating profit of €544k, a significant improvement from the operating loss of €277k recorded in 2022.
-The 2022 result was adversely affected by an impairment charge of €1.0 million, which lowered the carrying value of the Group's investment property.
+In contrast, the financial performance of the property rental and management segment improved compared to 2023.
+Despite generating comparable revenues of €3.2 million, the segment achieved an operating profit of €624k, reflecting a modest increase from the operating profit of €544k registered in 2023.

-As in previous years, the Group's results continue to be positively impacted by the financial performance of Mid Knight Holdings Limited ("MKH"), a jointly controlled entity which owns and operates 'The Centre' office block at Tigné Point.
-The Company's share of its 2023 profits amounted to €1.6 million compared to the €2.0 million recorded in 2022.
-During 2023 MKH sold one floor for a total value of €13.6 million.
-This sale has had minimal impact on the overall profits registered by MKH during the financial year ended 31 December 2023, since the attributable profit was recognised as an increase in fair value within the financial statements when MKH had revalued 'The Centre' during the financial year ending 31 December 2017.
+As in previous years, the Group's results continue to be positively impacted by the financial performance of Mid Knight Holdings Limited ("MKH"), a jointly controlled entity that owns and operates 'The Centre' office block at Tigné Point.
+The Company's share of MKH's profits for 2024 amounted to €1.7 million, compared to €1.6 million recorded in 2023.
+In 2024, MKH sold the north-facing ground floor office unit for a total value of €6.15 million.
+However, this sale had minimal impact on the overall profits registered by MKH for the financial year ending 31 December 2024, as the attributable profit was recognized as an increase in fair value within the financial statements when MKH revalued 'The Centre' during the financial year ending 31 December 2017.